What is a Deficit?

-The literal meaning of the word deficit is loss or shortfall.
+The literal meaning of the word deficit is a loss or shortfall.
 In terms of finance, deficit refers to a shortfall of certain economic resources, mostly money.
-An individual runs a deficit if they spend more money than how much they earn in a month.
+An individual runs a deficit if they spend more money than what they earn in a month.

 When a government spends more money than what it collects, it is said to run a fiscal deficit.
 Again, when the citizens of a country collectively buy more goods from abroad than what they sell to foreigners, the country is said to be facing a trade deficit.
 In short, a deficit occurs whenever negative items exceed positive items.